When the Wind Blows: An Environmental Success Story

 One bright light in my world is the release, this month, of When the Wind Blows, my first renewable energy book for children.
 In reviewing my notes on the story today, I was reminded that my earliest draft was written twelve years ago.
 It's changed and evolved dramatically since then, and thanks to the insightful direction from accomplished authors and journalists like Dianna Hutts Aston, Sara London and Eric Pooley, WIND finally made its way through the traditional publishing pipeline.

-I'm working on updates to this site that will include more information about WIND and the other two stories in the series.
-In the meantime, WIND can be pre-ordered at The Golden Notebook in Woodstock, NY.
 Thank you Andy Ross for discovering WIND on Inkubate, while we were attending the 2012 San Miguel Writers' Conference.
 Remarkably, you sold WIND to Holiday House in just three days.
 Thank you Brad Sneed for breathing life into WIND's sails with your beautiful illustrations.
 And, finally, thank you, Dylan Clark, for asking so many smart questions as a kid.
 You kept me on my toes and fueled my desire to write for children!

 Incidentally, when Andy Ross viewed WIND on Inkubate--a professional B2B platform that connects writers with traditional agents, editors and publishers--only the BETA version of Inkubate's site was deployed.
 This spring, Inkubate will re-launch, and as a co-founder of the site, I'm excited for the many other writers that the publishing world will discover and market.